Mortgage in Spain levels increase

 September saw Spanish mortgage levels bounce back post re-opening after lockdown.

-Whilst the month was positive it remains to be seen given, the resurge in COVID 19 cases and new restrictions, whether Octobers figures will show increases too.
+Whilst the month was positive for Spanish mortgages it remains to be seen given, the resurge in COVID 19 cases and new restrictions, whether Octobers figures will show increases too.

 Many Spanish loan completions and house sales that were delayed during the lockdown were pushed through in September.